 If you’re wondering why I didn’t write about where to eat in the south, the reason is simple.
 Most resorts have in-house restaurants or eateries nearby.
 We survived on packed food in Badian because Ging-Ging Tourist Inn is in the same building as 7-11.
 In Oslob, we mostly ate at Jugador Sutukil (budget is around P250 for two for a meal of three different dishes).

 This trip can be exhausting and if you’re not in tip top shape, consider staying longer to allow for rest days in between your tours.
 I was with my cousin, Jaira, who is young and athletic so we managed to pull off a jam-packed itinerary.
-Your safety, comfort, and satisfaction matter more than checking off all the places on your bucket list.
+Your safety, comfort, and satisfaction matter more than checking all the places off your bucket list.
 Feel free to leave a comment below if you have further questions and concerns that I forgot to address through this ‘free’ blog post.

 Please understand that I am not a travel agent so my knowledge might be limited.
 However, I’ve lived and traveled around Cebu for almost 5 years so I might still be of help.

-Don’t obsess too much on perfecting the details of your trip and allow some flexibility.
+Allow some flexibility.
 Always check in with your companions to help you decide or revise your itinerary.

 I wish you enjoy your South Cebu adventure and make it a trip to remember!